 The American Kennel Club recognizes two types of Beagles.
 The first type is the Beagle which can grow at a maximum height of 13 inches.

 The other type can grow anywhere between 13 inches to 15 inches tall.
 Their weight can be between 18 to 30 pounds, depending on their height.
-Overall, the Beagle dog breed can have a size from small to medium.
+Overall, the dog breed can have a size from small to medium.

 Beagle Dog Maintenance